Properties of Mountain Ash Trees

 Mountain Ash trees are Suitable for all well drained types of soil, are hardy in cold weather, and will do well in full sun or partial shade.

-Mountain ash trees are Sold as bareroot plants and are usually planted in Winter months from November to March.
+Mountain Ash are Sold as bareroot plants and are usually planted in Winter months from November to March.
+You can view our Rowan trees growing in our native nursery Here.

 Soil: Any well drained soil.